LineageOS/android_device_sony_nicki/README.md

 It was announced on 4 June 2013.

-Nicki was supported in CyanogenMod 11, 12.1 and now by CyanogenMod 13.0
+Nicki was supported in CyanogenMod 11, 12.1, 13, 14.1 and now by LineageOS 14.1

 Basic   | Spec Sheet
 -------:|:-------------------------